Skip to main content

 Biography

-Anton Simeonov, Ph.D., is the acting deputy director of NCATS in the center’s Office of the Director.
-Simeonov plans, conducts and assesses the center’s complex preclinical and clinical research programs and serves as a key national spokesperson for translational science.
-He guides the activities of the NCATS Advisory Council and the Cures Acceleration Network Review Board.
-Simeonov also is the director of the Chemical Genomics Branch within NCATS’ Division of Preclinical Innovation.
+Anton Simeonov, Ph.D., is the director of the Chemical Genomics Branch within NCATS’ Division of Preclinical Innovation.
 The goal of the Chemical Genomics Branch is to explore new technological and operational concepts.
 Such concepts range from strategies for drug discovery and testing to improving the use of stem cells in research.
-Previously, Simeonov served as the center’s scientific director from August 2015 to January 2024.
+Simeonov served as the center’s scientific director from August 2015 to January 2024 and the acting deputy director from February 2024 to June 2024.

 Prior to joining NIH in 2004, Simeonov was a senior scientist at Caliper Life Sciences, where he performed basic research on novel assay methodologies and the development of microfluidic products for research and clinical diagnostics.
 For the past two decades, Simeonov has served in journal editorial roles, and in 2018, he co-chaired the annual conference of the Society of Laboratory Automation and Screening.